 Can You Collect Unemployment and Social Security?

-Can you collect unemployment if you are laid off from a job, but are also collecting social security benefits based on your prior employment?
 Depending on where you live, you may be able to collect both full unemployment benefits and social security.

 Some states offset your unemployment benefits based on the amount of social security states you receive.
 In those locations, unemployment benefits are adjusted based on social security income.
 In other states, you can collect both social security and full unemployment benefits.